Postgraduate Course: Practical Skills in Biochemistry B (PGBI11099)

 On completion of this course, the student will be able to:

-- Apply, or understand how to apply, a range of chromatographic techniques to purify a protein and then characterise it.
+- Apply a range of chromatographic techniques to purify and assess proteins

-- Design and analyse a straightforward enzyme assay
+- Design, implement and analyse a straightforward enzyme assay

-- Identify the techniques required and design an appropriate strategy for the biophysical characterisation of a biomolecule; and apply or be able to explain the advantages and limitations of the methods identified.
+- Identify the techniques required and design an appropriate strategy for the biophysical characterisation of a biomolecule; and apply, or be able to explain the advantages and limitations of, a range of these methods.

 - Describe how and why differences in experimental conditions, or available equipment, will influence the experimental strategy and outcome